What, No Talking!?!

 Are you struggling to make dinner conversations happen?
 Check out these suggestions, what do you do already?
 What can you do more of?

-Some ideas to get the conversation rolling at the dinner table.
+Some ideas to get the conversation started at the dinner table.

 - Sit down together-at the same time